ThingLabsIo/ThingLabsIo.github.io/pages/labs/edison/101-hello-iot-world.md

 2. Working with digital output.
 3. Running the application on a device.

-{% include edison/nextlab title='Responding to Input' url='../responding-to-input/' %}
+{% include edison/nextlab title='Responding to Sensor Input' url='../respond-to-sensor/' %}